This glossary defines the key terms and concepts used throughout Nuxt Crouton documentation.

 Server-side route that handles HTTP requests for a collection.
 Nuxt Crouton generates RESTful endpoints for CRUD operations:

-Fields automatically added to every collection by the generator based on configuration flags:
+Fields automatically added to every collection by the generator:

 See also: Schema Format